TART-MSU/Causality_abs_refinement/README.md

+<h1 align="center"><a href="https://arxiv.org/pdf/2407.16629">Efficient Discovery of Actual Causality using
+Abstraction-Refinement</a></h1>

-# Introduction
+## Introduction
 In this repository, you can explore our case studies and their implementation.
 This repository first presents some visual results observed in the causal analysis part of the paper.
-It then provides a guide for the implementation of the proposed algorithm on two case studies: Lunar Lander and Mountain Car from OpenAI Gym.
+It then provides a guide for the implementation of the proposed algorithm on three case studies: Lunar Lander and Mountain Car from OpenAI Gym, and F16 autopilot simulator [link](https://github.com/stanleybak/AeroBenchVVPython.git).

 ## Causal Analysis